epfl-dlab/aiflows/docs/Quick_Start/quick_start.md

 flow_verse.sync_dependencies(dependencies)
 ```

-Keep in mind that "aiflows" signifies our organization on Hugging Face, and `ChatFlowModule` is the specific flow module being pulled from the FlowVerse
+Keep in mind that "aiflows" here refers to our organization on Hugging Face, and `ChatFlowModule` is the specific Flow module being pulled from the FlowVerse.

-Each flow on the FlowVerse should include a `pip_requirements.txt` file for external library dependencies (even if it doesn't have any).
+Each Flow on the FlowVerse should include a `pip_requirements.txt` file for external library dependencies (if it doesn't have any, the file should be empty).
 You can check its dependencies on the FlowVerse.
-As seen [here](https://huggingface.co/aiflows/ChatFlowModule/blob/main/pip_requirements.txt), the `ChatFlowModule` doesn't have any external dependencies, so we're all set.
-However, if there are any, make sure to install them.
+As you can see [here](https://huggingface.co/aiflows/ChatFlowModule/blob/main/pip_requirements.txt), the `ChatFlowModule` doesn't have any external dependencies, so we're all set.
+In general, if there are any, you need to make sure to install them.

-### Step 3: Run the Flow !
+### Step 3: Run the Flow!
 Import the flow you've just pulled:
 ```python
 from flow_modules.aiflows.ChatFlowModule import ChatAtomicFlow